Stockholms östra railway station

-Stockholm Östra station (Stockholms östra station or Stockholm Ö), literally Stockholm East Station, is a railway station in Stockholm, Sweden.
+Stockholms östra railway station (abbreviated Stockholm Ö) is a railway station in Stockholm, Sweden.
 It serves as the terminus for the Roslagsbanan narrow-gauge railway system.

 Located on Drottning Kristinas Väg and Valhallavägen Östermalm in eastern central Stockholm, the station is situated near KTH Royal Institute of Technology and is adjacent to Tekniska högskolan metro station.
 The station features six tracks and three platforms.

-Stockholms östra station is also transport hub for Stockholm, with connections to the Stockholm metro, city buses, and regional SL buses to Stockholm County's north-eastern municipalities such as Norrtälje and Vaxholm.
+Stockholms östra station is also transport hub for Stockholm, with connections to the Stockholm Metro, city buses, and regional SL buses to Stockholm County's north-eastern municipalities such as Norrtälje and Vaxholm.